Paul0Junior/health_data_pipeline/README.md

 docker compose up # If you want to debug the first execution, just in case.... docker compose up -d # If you are more confident :D
 ```

+### Acessing the apps:

+After running the above, you should be able to access all Apps: